-Coffeeshops, establishments which sell marijuana, has become synonymous with Amsterdam in the Netherlands.
+Coffeeshops, establishments that sell marijuana, has become synonymous with Amsterdam in the Netherlands.
 The country has decriminalised cannabis.
 However, the country’s relaxed attitude toward “soft drugs” such as cannabis could potentially change.
-The Dutch government has, in the past, expressed concerned about Nederweit – cannabis with large concentrations of THC.
-Some government ministers have called for an investigation into whether coffeeshops should be banned from selling such potent strains of marijuana, arguing that the THC levels are high enough for them to be categorised as hard drugs.
+The Dutch government has, in the past, expressed concern about Nederweit – cannabis with large concentrations of THC.
+Some government ministers have called for an investigation into whether coffee shops should be banned from selling such potent strains of marijuana, arguing that the THC levels are high enough for them to be categorised as hard drugs.

 At some stage, the cannabis industry is going to have to ask itself what it hopes to achieve with medical and recreational marijuana.
 With all the research taking place right now, it’s never been more apparent that cannabis should be recognised for all its qualities, not just the hallucinogenic ones.
 THC is a mighty compound with a ton of wondrous therapeutic qualities, and high-THC cannabis certainly serves a market that loves it – it’s not about restricting these strains but promoting others.

 It makes no sense that customers in legalised states cannot always purchase the best of what modern marijuana has to offer.
 Nor is it right that some dispensaries are leaving people in the dark about their full range of cannabis options.
 Re-education is needed, from those simply using cannabis to budtenders tasked with selling it to others.
 There is a lack of easily available, quality information in both the mainstream medical community and the cannabis community.
 If dispensaries could provide people with detailed advice about the strains they sell, medicinal users just may stumble across the perfect strain they didn’t even know existed.